Top 5 tips to beat Blue Monday

 Give yourself something to look forward to!
 It can be something as simple as meeting up with a friend for coffee or as important as starting the search for a new job.
 If you’re unhappy in your current job, then start being proactive and taking steps towards working out what you want in a new role.
 Making plans like these will give you a boost and most importantly something to look forward to.

 You may have heard people say it’s better to give than receive, but did you know this is backed up by research?
 Helping others has been shown to be beneficial for your own mental health by reducing stress, improving emotional wellbeing and even benefitting your physical health.
 There are many ways of doing this, including donating to a charity or volunteering in your community.
 Take the time to be kind and reap the rewards for your own mental wellbeing.

 We hope these tips help you to beat Blue Monday this year.
-If you are considering switching jobs, why not take a look through Pulse’s current vacancies?
+If you are considering switching jobs, why not take a look through our current vacancies?
 We have a variety of opportunities spanning across healthcare and social work, in both the public and private sector.
 Whether you are interested in working in the UK or abroad, our team can find you a suitable opportunity.

 Registering with Pulse

 Register your interest or apply for a vacancy.
 We’ll get in touch to explore your work preferences.